According to Greek inscriptions, Jewish communities exist since the 5th century BC, on the Pontus Euxinus shore (nowadays Black Sea).

 Most of the synagogues we can still see today date from the 19th century.

-Among the Romanian artists of Jewish descent who found fame across the ocean there are:
+Some of the Romanian artists of Jewish descent found fame across the ocean.

-* Sergiu Comissiona (Bucharest 1928 – Oklahoma 2005), an Israeli violinist and musical director who became the director of the ‘American Symphony’ orchestra in New York in 1977
+Sergiu Comissiona (Bucharest 1928 – Oklahoma 2005), an Israeli violinist and musical director, became Director of ‘American Symphony’ orchestra in New York in 1977.